kamieliz/IngressLink-Demo/README.md

 You can review these yaml files in the NGINX config folder and find additional documentation [here](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/) on the installation process.

-1. View the config map created for NGINX Ingress Controller
+1. View the config map created for NGINX Ingress Controller.
+In the ConfigMap, enable the Proxy protocol, which the BIG-IP system will use to pass the client IP and port information to NGINX.
+For the `set-real-ip-from` key, use the subnet of the IP, which the BIG-IP system uses to send traffic to NGINX:

 ```other
 nano ~/3_demo/webapp_OIDC/8_nginx-config.yaml